M3tanym/bad-at-words/README.md

 # game
-a game that will make us 2.8 million dollars
+a game that will make us each 2.8 million dollars